white-base/white-base.github.io/page/en/tutorial/core.md

 column.selector = { key: '#u_name', type: 'value' };
 ```

-#### Refer to
+**Note:** 'getter' and 'getFilter' play similar roles, but there is a difference. 'getter' is used to return a single set value, and 'getFilter' is responsible for setting or processing the values of several 'HTMLElements' based on the internal values (original values).
-getter and getFilter play similar roles, but there is a difference. getter is used to return a single set, and getFilter is responsible for setting or processing values for several HTML elements based on internal values (original values).
+{: .notice}

 ### Set value for column